 Intended as a diversion for 'Brawn' farther to the north, the undertaking comprised the 'Pot Luck Able' and 'Pot Luck Baker' sub-elements.
 The result of the operation was probable damage to one and possible damage to three 4,000- to 6,000-ton merchant ships, as well as certain damage to two armed trawlers and a fish oil factory.

 For the loss of just one British aeroplane, the undertaking also resulted in the shooting down of four Heinkel He 115 floatplanes, and damaged to one Focke-Wulf Fw 200 Condor long-range maritime reconnaissance aeroplane and one Messerschmitt Bf 110 heavy fighter.

-The operation started on 12 May as the escort carriers Emperor and Striker, light cruiser Sheffield, light anti-aircraft cruiser Royalist, and destroyers Onslow, Obedient, Ursa, Wakeful and Free Polish Błyskawica and Piorun departed Scapa Flow in the Orkney islands group and steamed toward the Norwegian coast.
+The operation started on 12 May as the escort carriers Emperor and Striker, the light cruiser Sheffield, the light anti-aircraft cruiser Royalist, and the destroyers Onslow, Obedient, Ursa, Wakeful and Free Polish Błyskawica and Piorun departed Scapa Flow in the Orkney islands group and steamed toward the Norwegian coast.
 The carriers reached their designated flying-off position at 12.20 on 14 May, by which time the force was being shadowed by German aircraft.
 Given the object of the operation as a diversion, this was all to the good.

 The force then pulled back to the west, and came under attack by six to eight Bf 110 heavy fighters, which were driven off by Royalist's anti-aircraft fire before the appearance of Hawker Sea Hurricane fighters from Striker finally persuaded them to jettison their bombs and head for home at high speed.